slatedocs/slate/source/motionenginepackets.md

 #define SetAccRange 0x0E //sets the accelerometer full-scale range
 #define DisableAllStreaming 0x0F //disables all the streaming options in the motion engine
 #define ResetTimeStamp  0x10 //resets the timestamp value to 0
+#define FingerGesture   0x11 //detects finger swipe patterns, when Neblina is attached to a finger
 ```
 Note that the above commands are placed within the header section of the packet in Byte#3.